J.J. Watt offers to pay funeral expenses for Santa Fe High School shooting victims

 The family of Shana Fisher has accepted the offer, her mother confirmed to KHOU.

-Ten people died and at least 10 more were injured after a 17-year-old student opened fire.
+Ten people died and 13 more were injured after a 17-year-old student opened fire.

 Most of those killed were also students.